Last Updated on

 - Before the event.

-- Teaser videos – incorporate footage from past events and testimonials from attendees, keynote speakers and exhibitors, all edited to inspiring music.
-A teaser video captures the excitement of your event with a promise of bigger things to come.
-We recommend 1 or 2 event videographers for such content, however this is dependent on the scale of the event.
+- Event promotional video – incorporate footage from past events and testimonials from attendees, keynote speakers and exhibitors, all edited to inspiring music.
+An event promotional video captures the excitement of your event with a promise of bigger things to come.

 - Venue profile videos – Sell the location just as much as you sell the event, with details of key locations of interest: parking, accommodation etc. These are especially good if you don’t have footage from previous events to put a strong teaser together.